 Body Element Length Туре Description

 TIMEZONE 100 string The name of the local subscriber's

 active timezone, defined by the contact

 of the subscriber/contract/reseller.
 The

 caller's timezone is used for outgoing

 calls.
 For calls from external

 susbcribers, the callee's timezone is

 used.
 System timezone (defined in

 config.yml) is used for for transit calls.

 INIT_TIME_LOCALIZED 23 timestamp INIT_TIME, converted to

 TIMEZONE.

 START_TIME_LOCALIZED 23 timestamp START_TIME, converted to

 TIMEZONE.

 END_TIME_LOCALIZED 23 timestamp END_TIME, converted to TIMEZONE.

 INIT_TIME_LOCALIZED_TRUNCATED 19 timestamp INIT_TIME_LOCALIZED without

 milliseconds.

 START_TIME_LOCALIZED_TRUNCATED 19 timestamp START_TIME_LOCALIZED without

 milliseconds.

 END_TIME_LOCALIZED_TRUNCATED 19 timestamp END_TIME_LOCALIZED without

 milliseconds.

 CALL_ID 0-255 string The SIP Call-ID.

 RATING_STATUS 2-7 string The internal rating status of the CDR -

 one of:

 unrated: not rated

 ok: successfully rated

 failed: error while rating

 Currently always ok or unrated,

 depending on whether rating is enabled

 or not.

 RATED_AT 0-19 datetime Time of rating, including date and time

 (with seconds precision).
 Empty if CDR

 is not rated.

 SOURCE_CARRIER_COST 7-14 fixed The originating carrier cost that the

 precision (6 carrier (i.e. SIP peer) charges for the

-decimals) calls routed to his network, or empty if
+precision (6 decimals) carrier (i.e. SIP peer) charges for the calls routed to his network, or empty if

+. , , , , ,

+. , calls routed to his network, or empty if

+. , calls routed to his network, or empty if CDR is not rated.

-CDR is not rated.
+SOURCE_CUSTOMER_COST 7-14 . , calls routed to his network, or empty if CDR is not rated.
 PLEASE NOTE: Only available in

-system exports, not for resellers.

-SOURCE_CUSTOMER_COST 7-14 fixed The originating customer cost, or empty

-l

-precision (6 if CDR is not rated.
+SOURCE_CUSTOMER_COST decimals) calls routed to his network, or empty if CDR is not rated.
+PLEASE NOTE: Only available in system exports, not for resellers.

 Body Element Length Туре Description

 SOURCE_CARRIER_ZONE 0-127 string Name of the originating carrier billing

 zone, or onnet if data is not available.

 PLEASE NOTE: Only available in

 system exports, not for resellers.

 SOURCE_CUSTOMER_ZONE 0-127 string Name of the originating customer billing

 zone, or empty if CDR is not rated.

 SOURCE_CARRIER_DETAIL 0-127 string Description of the originating carrier

 billing zone, or platform

 internal if data is not available.

 PLEASE NOTE: Only available in

 system exports, not for resellers.

 SOURCE_CUSTOMER_DETAIL 0-127 string Description of the originating customer

 billing zone, or empty if CDR is not

 rated.

 SOURCE_CARRIER_FREE_TIME 1-10 uint The number of free time seconds used

 on originating carrier side, or empty if

 CDR is not rated.

 PLEASE NOTE: Only available in

 system exports, not for resellers.

 SOURCE_CUSTOMER_FREE_TIME 1-10 uint The number of free time seconds used

 from the originating customer's account

 balance, or empty if CDR is not rated.

 DESTINATION_CARRIER_COST 7-14 fixed The terminating carrier cost, or empty if

 precision (6 CDR is not rated.

-decimals) PLEASE NOTE: Only available in
+PLEASE NOTE: Only available in

 , system exports, not for resellers.

 DESTINATION_CUSTOMER_COST 7-14 fixed The terminating customer cost, or

 precision (6 empty if CDR is not rated.

 decimals)

 DESTINATION_CARRIER_ZONE 0-127 string Name of the terminating carrier billing

 zone, or onnet if data is not available.

 PLEASE NOTE: Only available in

 system exports, not for resellers.

 DESTINATION_CUSTOMER_ZONE 0-127 string Name of the terminating customer

 billing zone, or empty if CDR is not

 rated.

 DESTINATION_CARRIER_DETAIL 0-127 string Description of the terminating carrier

-- billing zone, or empty if CDR is not
+billing zone, or empty if CDR is not

 rated.

 PLEASE NOTE: Only available in

 system exports, not for resellers.